What to do if you don’t get your first choice on the CAO

 Look at the Available Places list

-After Round One and Two of CAO offers are complete, the CAO will post a list of courses that have still have places available with no waiting list.
+Every year, after the initial CAO offers have gone out, the CAO will post a list of courses that have still have places available with no waiting list.
 If the course you were hoping to get into is listed, or if there is another course in the list that you might be interested in, you can apply online.
 Visit the CAO website to view the list of available places.
+Keep checking back to see if there are any new places available on the course you're interested in.

 You will need to meet the minimum requirements in order to get into the course.